ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server/compact-database-operation.dotnet.markdown

-﻿# Operations : Server : How to compact database?
+﻿# Operations : Server : How to Compact a Database

 To compact database, please use **CompactDatabaseOperation**.
 You can choose what should be compacted: documents and/or listed indexes.